thatcadendude/thatcadendude.github.io/README.md

 totally cool stuff yeah
-(probably just gonna be used for random ass websites and boredom projects)
+(probably just gonna be used for this specific boredom project)